myspaghetti/macos-virtualbox/README.md

 ## Push-button installer of macOS on VirtualBox

-`macos-guest-virtualbox.sh` is a Bash script that creates a macOS virtual machine guest on VirtualBox with unmodified macOS installation files downloaded directly from Apple servers.
+[`macos-guest-virtualbox.sh`](https://raw.githubusercontent.com/myspaghetti/macos-guest-virtualbox/master/macos-guest-virtualbox.sh) is a Bash script that creates a macOS virtual machine guest on VirtualBox with unmodified macOS installation files downloaded directly from Apple servers.

-A default install only requires the user to sit patiently and, less than ten times, press enter when prompted by the script, without interacting with the virtual machine.

-The script runs without elevated privileges.
-The macOS guest isn't loaded with extra bootloaders, but it is compatible with [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases).

 Tested on [Cygwin](https://cygwin.com/install.html).
 Works on macOS, Windows Subsystem for Linux, and centOS 7.
 Should work on most modern Linux distros.

+A default install only requires the user to sit patiently and, less than ten times, press enter when prompted by the script, without interacting with the virtual machine.

 ### macOS Catalina (10.15), Mojave (10.14), and High Sierra (10.13) currently supported
-macOS Catalina version 10.15.2 and higher is only supported by VirtualBox version 6.1.4 and higher.
-A workaround for lower versions of VirtualBox which involves using earlier versions of `boot.efi` is [described in issue 134](https://github.com/myspaghetti/macos-guest-virtualbox/issues/134#issuecomment-583216307).
+The macOS guest isn't loaded with extra bootloaders, but it is compatible with [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases).

 ## Documentation
 Documentation can be viewed by executing the command `./macos-guest-virtualbox.sh documentation`